YOUR VOTE, YOUR VOICE

 WHY VOTE

-If you're 18 or over on election day, your thoughts and voice matter in helping shape our community, state, country and world.
+Your thoughts and voice matter in helping shape our community, state, country and world.

 Consistently exercising our right to vote makes it more likely our children will have the right to vote… it’s not a given.